Posted by Pam Reihs ● February 13, 2020

 On February 13, 2020, the NAIC formally adopted revisions to its Suitability in Annuity Transactions Model Regulation, mirroring FINRA, SEC, and individual state rules to increase consumer protection for financial transactions.

-Four clear duties, or producer obligations, were added to provide a best interest standard.
-“Best interest” was defined and will be evaluated situationally.
 When making a recommendation to purchase an annuity, a producer must act in the best interest of the consumer under the circumstances known at the time the recommendation is made without placing the producer’s or insurer’s financial interest ahead of the consumer’s interest.
+Four clear producer obligations were added that upgrade previous suitability standards to maintaining a focus on consumer best interests.

 The producer, in making a recommendation, must exercise reasonable diligence, care, and skill to: